"I thought I knew what it felt to hate."

 "You will never be satisfied with any other, Harry Potter."

 Oh yeah, it was Harry who would never be satisfied with any other.
 He hadn't ever seen Voldemort looking at the bunch lined up and ready to jump into the Dark Lord's sheets in any consideration.
 But it was Harry who would never find sexual solace in another.

 Maybe, Harry considered as the rest of their tryst dissolved into grunts and clawing and kisses that might have had a hint of tenderness in them; maybe there was a slight chance- a very slim, minuscule chance- that Harry held some form of twisted, unhealthy and definitely damaging love for this man.

 "Just... just shut up," he finally gasped in a spectacular and oh-so creative parry, completely resistant and not at all happy at this new, secret admission.

 Voldemort smiled- an out of practice almost grotesque hybrid of cringe and smirk before settling into a charming, very real smile.

 Harry felt his stomach do that pesky flipping thing that happened whenever the Dark Lord did something especially cute.

 No- never.
-Harry groaned in embarrassment and pushed Voldemort away by pressing his palm into the man's chin who took pleasure in it, mistaking the red flush on his chest from Dumbledore's presence (but the man could leave his portrait whenever he wanted, so it was his own fault if anyone's).
+Harry groaned in embarrassment and pushed Voldemort away by pressing his palm into the man's chin who took pleasure in the resurgence of resistance, mistaking the red flush on his chest from Dumbledore's presence (but the man had at some point long left his portrait, so the point was moot).

 What was Harry thinking- love?
 Voldemort?